kamidev/survey_api/README.md

 The API is developed using Elixir and depends on the Erlang/OTP runtime being installed.

-For Sharing Citiesd, we use the [asdf version manager](https://github.com/asdf-vm/asdf) to manage Erlang and Elixir.
-The current versions are specified in the file `.tool-versions`.
+For Sharing Cities, we use the [asdf version manager](https://github.com/asdf-vm/asdf) to install and manage Erlang and Elixir.
+The current versions for this project can be found in the file `.tool-versions`.
+Make sure you have those versions installed.

 Check your installation by running the command `iex`.
 The result should be very similar to this
 ```shell